psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - which ideas are confirmed;
 - which ideas are speculative;
 - what working style should be followed;
-- what human intention lies behind the work.
+- what human intention lies behind the work;
+- which information is current;
+- what should remain private;
+- what has already been rejected or superseded.

 Without a structured continuity layer, each new session may require: